AshridgeTechnologies/elemento/design/Running apps on the web.md

 - Allow multiple hosting environments connected to same GitHub repo, for testing
 - Run preview of server apps with immediate update
 - Preview server apps only available from editor with security
+- Get rid of Firebase Publish
+- Run in Firebase or elsewhere
+- Provide Tool that can be imported to a Project to manage deployments
+- Easy to set up Firebase hosting

 Forces
 ------